 Longest steeplechase at Cheltenham

-The Kim Muir Amateur Riders’ Steeplechase is the longest at Cheltenham Festival at a distance of three miles and two furlongs.
-It is a handicap over 21 fences and open to amateur jockeys only.
+The National Hunt Steeple Chase Challenge Cup – also known as the Amateur Riders’ Novices’ Steeple Chase – is the longest at Cheltenham Festival at a distance of three miles and six furlongs.
+It has a £125,000 purse, is run over 23 fences and is open to amateur jockeys only.

 - What does it mean when a horse is On the Bridle?